MaciejBorkow/rtbscraper/README.md

 # rtbscraper

 ## About
-The rtbscraper web service scraps an HTML of a given URL and the saves it to db(Postgres).
+The rtbscraper web service scraps an HTML of a given URL and saves it to db(Postgres) as text.
 RestAPI is hosted by Django server, scrapping tasks are delegated to message broker(Redis) and executed by Celery workers.

 ## Getting Started